AdobeDocs/experience-manager-cloud-service.en/help/trials/headless/extract-content.md

 1. The results are displayed in the right panel, next to the query editor.

 This is how your content can be delivered to omnichannel digital experiences

-## You've learned how to query content! {#conclusion}

-Nice work!
-You've learned about the two basic types of queries and how to query your own content.
-You now understand how to use the AEM GraphQL API to create efficient queries that deliver content in a format that you app expects.